Hello! I am a Stone Postdoctoral Fellow at the Vancouver School of Economics. In August 2024, I obtained my Ph.D. from the Sauder School of Business.

 Minding Your Business or Your Child?
 Motherhood and the Entrepreneurship Gap

-Presentations: (2024) SFS Cavalcade; CIRANO & Université Laval Les femmes en économie (in
+Presentations: (2024) SFS Cavalcade; CIRANO & Université Laval Les femmes en économie; CSEF-RCFS Conference on Finance, Labor and Inequality; Linked

 with Jan Bena, Andrew Ellul, and Marco Pagano